maurodch/mbqd-website/content/authors/sinan/_index.md

 # List each interest with a dash
 interests:
-- Many-body quantum dynamics
+- Thermalization in closed quantum systems
-- Disordered systems
+- Many-body localization
-- Effective description
+- Effective description of disordered systems

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.